jiangnanpro/PrivacyInternship/FID/README.md

 This repository contains code accompanying the paper [GANs Trained by a Two Time-Scale Update Rule Converge to a Local Nash Equilibrium](https://arxiv.org/abs/1706.08500).
+The code can be found in [this repository](https://github.com/bioinf-jku/TTUR).

 ## Fréchet Inception Distance (FID)
 The FID is the performance measure used to evaluate the experiments in the paper.
 There, a detailed description can be found